Great Introduction To Beneficial Insects For Garden Pest Control!

-- Ladybugs are shipped to you in the adult stage ready to feed.
+- Shipped to you in the adult stage ready to feed.

 - The larvae eat 50-60 aphids per day.